 The matters raised in this report are only those which came to our attention during the course of our internal audit work and are not necessarily a comprehensive statement of all the weaknesses that exist or all improvements that might be made.
 Recommendations for improvements should be assessed by you for their full impact before they are implemented.
 The performance of internal audit work is not and should not be taken as a substitute for management's responsibilities for the application of sound management practices.
-We emphasise that the responsibility for a sound system of internal controls and the prevention and detection of fraud and other irregularities rests with management and work performed by internal audit should not be relied upon to identify all strengths and weaknesses in internal controls, nor relied upon to identify all circumstances of fraud or irregularity.
-Auditors, in conducting their work, are required to have regards to the possibility of fraud or irregularities.
+We emphasise that the responsibility for a sound system of internal controls and the prevention and detection of fraud and other irregularities rests with management and work performed by internal audit should not be relied upon to identify all circumstances of fraud or irregularities.
 Even sound systems of internal control can only provide reasonable and not absolute assurance and may not be proof against collusive fraud.
 Internal audit procedures are designed to focus on areas as identified by management as being of greatest risk and significance and as such we rely on management to provide us full access to their accounting records and transactions for the purposes of our audit work and to ensure the authenticity of these documents.
 Effective and timely implementation of our recommendations by management is important for the maintenance of a reliable internal control system.